 We’ve been doing a lot of planning and scheduling the publishing of content to make this patchwork of service availability work for our needs.
 The cellular providers do have pretty good coverage maps that we have found to be pretty accurate for Alaska and Canada.
-Sometimes we lose service before where the map says and other times our booster can push way beyond it, however, so you cannot fully trust them.
+Sometimes we lose service before what the map says and other times our booster can push way beyond it, however, so you cannot fully trust them.

 In the video below, we talk about using this setup on the fringe of service in Jasper National Park:

 Using Data Apps to Communicate

 One last consideration for traveling internationally is how to actually communicate.
 Since we predominantly used data for our communications to reduce our voice minutes usage, we’ve been utilizing peer-to-peer apps like WhatsApp?, Google Hangouts, and Facetime to hold calls and send messages over data/WiFi instead of voice calls while in Canada.
 This has been working great along with the traditional email.

 One challenge we ran into with international data as well as the fact that some US servers will not allow traffic from other countries.
 To mitigate this we use ExpressVPN in these situations to make it appear as if we are still within the unites states.